 New Year’s Lawn Resolution #4: Keep Pests Away

 Speaking of water, you don’t want to leave it standing anywhere around your yard.
-Old tires, piles of firewood, unused kids toys, even stagnant bird baths can become breeding grounds for mosquito larvae.
-Professional mosquito control treatments have been proven to work, but you can improve your odds by getting rid of natural mosquito nests and keeping a steady supply of bug spray around the house.
+Old tires, piles of firewood, unused kids toys, even stagnant bird baths can become breeding grounds for pests.
+Professional treatments have been proven to work, but you can improve your odds by getting rid of welcoming conditions and keeping a steady supply of bug spray around the house.

 New Year’s Lawn Resolution #5: Aerate, Aerate, Aerate!